Aileenlingyu/aileenlingyu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Multimodal machine learning
-  - Computational Linguistics
+  - Vision language mdoels
   - Information Retrieval

 # Education to show in About widget